ElliottMardones/foRgotten/README.md

 `[0,1]`.
 By default `thr = 0.5`.

-The `directEffects()` uses the bootstrap method with BCa adjusted boot and with a left one-sided hypothesis test based on the Z-test.
+The `directEffects()` uses the bootstrap method with BCa adjusted boot and with a left one-sided hypothesis test based on the t-test.
 The `conf.level` parameter defines the confidence level and `reps` the number of bootstrap replicas.
 By default `conf.level = 0.95` and `reps = 10000`.